Click for video transcription

 We also want a soil lab that’s dancing to the same fiddler as us when it comes to sustainable practices, a lab that focuses on organic.

-If your local soil lab happens to fit these criteria, look no further.
+If your local soil lab happens to fit these criteria, that's great.
 But if not, you should probably go a bit farther afield.

 The two labs I use most are Crop Services International (CSI – coincidence? hmm…) and International Ag Labs.